 Your spine is a complex network that has many parts.
-Among them are discs, which are vital to your spine’s strength and health.
-Discs act as a cushion to your spinal bones (vertebrae).
+Among them are disks, which are vital to your spine’s strength and health.
+Disks act as a cushion to your spinal bones (vertebrae).
 They also aid in holding those bones in place and enable spinal movement.

-Should your spinal discs experience damage or illness, you may find relief through the medical procedure discectomy.
+Should your spinal disks experience damage or illness, you may find relief through the medical procedure discectomy.

 - Upper: Cervical spine.